Faringdon: All Saints' Church

 The Church of England parish church of All Saints may date from the 12th century, and the clerestory and possibly the west end of the nave survive from this period.
 A Norman doorway survives, although not in its original position, in the baptistery.
 The chancel and north transept are 13th century and the west chapel is 14th century.
 The north chapel is a late medieval Perpendicular Gothic addition with 15th-century windows.

 All Saints has a central bell tower, which was reduced in height in 1645 after it was damaged by a cannonball in the English Civil War.
 Faringdon was fought over because it commanded the road to the Radcot Bridge over the River Thames.
 The tower now has a ring of eight bells.
 The three oldest bells were cast in 1708.
 James Wells of Aldbourne, Wiltshire, cast the tenor bell in 1779 and another bell in 1803.
 The three youngest bells, including the treble, were cast in 1874 by Mears and Stainbank.

+European exiles Arturo Barea and Ilse Barea-Kulcsar are buried in the churchyard.